devplayer0/fyp/report.md

 ### Correctness

-This pipeline is analagous to the existing autograding already performed for Introduction to Computing, loading a test case and inspecting memory upon completion to ensure the student's submission can produce the correct output.
+This pipeline is analagous to the existing autograding already performed for Introduction to Computing; loading a test case and inspecting memory upon completion to ensure the student's submission can produce the correct output.

 #### `cases`